Walchand-Linux-Users-Group/Linux/commands/passwd/README.md

     $ passwd -d
     ```
 - ### -e, --expire
-    Immediately expires the account password and forces the user to change password on their next login.
+    Immediately expires the account password and forces the user to change the password on their next login.
     ```bash
     $ passwd -e
     ```